jonny-novikov/programmer-training/README.md

 4. Break all the things!
 You'll create a deeper understanding of how ad why things work the way they do.
 5. Don't over do it.
 At a certain point pushing yourself means creating bad habits and inefficient learning.
 Take breaks.
 Don't work more then 6 hours in one consectutive sitting.
 Go have fun too :)

-You're not stupid.
+You are not stupid.
 You can do this.
-Go be amazing!
+You're already amazing.
+Go be awesome you!